-While SD cards have brought us convenience of great magnitudes, both businesses and consumers often forget that the importance of SD card security, because the more information we put on our SD cards, the more exposed we are, but what are we really doing to help secure our information?
-In this article we take a look at some of the great benefits the SD cards bring us and some of the dangers lurking within this pool of unlimited space!
+While SD cards have brought us conveniences of great magnitudes, both businesses and consumers often forget that the importance of SD card security, because the more information we put on our SD cards, the more exposed we are, but what are we really doing to help secure our information?
+In this article, we take a look at some of the great benefits the SD cards bring us and some of the dangers lurking within this pool of unlimited space!

-I’m sure everyone knows the opportunity SD cards provide for inexpensive storage space which can easily be plugged into your Smartphones, PCs or any digital device which facilitates a SD card slot.
+I’m sure everyone knows the opportunity SD cards provide for inexpensive storage space which can easily be plugged into your Smartphones, PCs or any digital device which facilitates an SD card slot.
 SD cards come in global standard sizes and hence are compatible with most devices.

 - The Non-volatile memory which keeps data stable on the card.
-Data on them are not threatened by loss of power source, and need not to be periodically refreshed.
+Data on them are not threatened by loss of power source, and need not be periodically refreshed.

 - They require less amount of power.

-- They are highly portable and compatible making them easily used in number of small, lightweight and low-power devices.
+- They are highly portable and compatible making them easily used in a number of small, lightweight and low-power devices.
 And much more.